vilhok/aoc-lib/README.md

 }
 ```

 It's often good idea to just print your result and return NOT_SOLVED when you are working on the problem.
-Each returned value that is not considered *invalid* will be submitted to Advent of code, which might get you banned in the long run.
+Each returned value that is not considered *invalid*<sup>1</sup> will be submitted to Advent of code, which might get you banned in the long run.
 The library respects the submission delays imposed by the page, and refuses to submit a same wrong solution twice.
 After you are sure you want to submit the answer, return the whatever answer you have.
 Primitives will will be autoboxed and any return value will be automatically converted to string with `toString()`

-Some of the aforementioned invalid values include: ` true, false, 0,-1, null, ""`
+<sup>1</sup>Some of the aforementioned invalid values include: ` true, false, 0,-1, null, ""` which are either guaranteed to never be the actual answers or are very unlikely to be.

 ### Input parser examples